 Personal statement

-Your personal statement is your CV's opening statement, summarise your legal career, aspirations, and highlight your key skills and accomplishments.
+Your personal statement is your CV's opening statement, summarising your legal career, aspirations, and highlighting your key skills and accomplishments.
 Keep it concise, around two to three lines.
 Tailor this section for each application, aligning it with the specific job description.

 Accurately define your legal work experience

 Often Recruitment Consultants will refine the information you have provided into a branded CV format before they send it to the employer, so they can tailor it for the particular role.
-Be sure to include as much appropriate information as possible.
-Feel free to use bullet points, tailor your experience to the role and always include up-to-date and relevant information.
+Be sure to include enough relevant information to evidence your suitability for the role.
+Feel free to use bullet points, tailor your experience to the role and always include up to date and relevant information.

 Present the information in reverse chronological order, including:

-• Provide one or two lines briefly outlining the firm or your team, for example: 'Joe Blogs LLP is a national Teir 1 Legal 500 full service firm.
-I work within the busy ranked Private Client Team where I cater towards higher net worth clientele.'
+- Provide one or two lines briefly outlining the firm or your team, for example: 'Example LLP is a national Tier 1 Legal 500 full-service firm.
+I work within the ranked Private Client team, advising high-net-worth clients on complex estate planning, trust and probate matters.'

-• Summarise your primary responsibilities and duties, including all the different types of files in your caseload, values of the matters and expand as much as possible.
-It’s important to expand because if it’s not on your CV, the hiring manager will assume you haven’t had the experience.
-For example, a conveyancer would include: sales and purchases, freehold and leasehold, registered and unregistered titles, new builds, plot sales, help to buy, right to buy, shared ownership, transfer of equity, remortgages, title checks, searches, reporting, enquiries, exchanges and completions.
+- Summarise your primary responsibilities and duties, including the types of matters in your caseload, matter values where relevant, client groups, complexity, level of supervision, advocacy or advisory work and any management responsibility.
+If a requirement is important to the role, make sure it is clearly evidenced on your CV.
+For example, a conveyancer would include: sales and purchases, freehold and leasehold, registered and unregistered titles, new builds, plot sales, shared ownership, transfer of equity, remortgages, title checks, searches, reporting, enquiries, exchanges and completions.
+Historic scheme experience, such as Help to Buy or Right to Buy, can also be included where relevant.

-• Include a couple of lines of example matters, this could be your highest valued matters or most complex matters you’ve dealt with.
-It will give the hiring manager a good understanding of your caseload, what you can do, and plays on your strengths.
+- Include a couple of lines of example matters, such as your highest value matters, most complex matters or the types of clients you have supported.
+This gives the hiring manager a clear understanding of your caseload, what you can do and where your strengths lie.

 Example: